forta-network/docs/docs/index.md

 ### Finding

 If a handler wants to flag a transaction because it meets some condition (e.g. flash loan attack), the function would return a `Finding` object.
 This object would detail the results of the finding and provide metadata such as the severity of the finding.
-A `Finding` object can only be created using the `Finding.fromObject` static method and has four required properties: `name`, `description`, `alertId` and `protocol`.
+A `Finding` object can only be created using the `Finding.fromObject` static method and has six required properties: `name`, `description`, `alertId`, `protocol`, `severity` and `type`.

 The `name` and `description` properties are required to provide a human-readable summary of the finding.
 For example, for a transaction with high gas usage, the name could be “High Gas” while the description could be “High gas used: 1,000,000“

 The `alertId` is a unique string identifier for this class of finding.
 This is primarily used to group findings as a convenience to the end user.
-The `type` property informs us whether this finding is an exploit or just some suspicious activity
+The `protocol` property would specify whether this finding is for a specific protocol (e.g. Aave).
+If left blank, it defaults to “Ethereum”.

+The `type` property informs us whether this finding is an exploit or just some suspicious activity.
 The `severity` property is used to indicate the impact level of the finding.
 As a general guidance, here are brief descriptions of what each severity level means:

 - **Critical** - exploitable vulnerabilities, massive impact on users/funds
 - **High** - exploitable under more specific conditions, significant impact on users/funds